Poster Presentations & Opening Networking Reception

 Lacy Dichary, MS, MBA, Jammie Gardner, AA, Crissy Oyervides, Youth ERA, Eugene, OR

-Youth ERA will share how they assess organization readiness, design a culturally-responsive interview process, and attract the right candidates.
-Youth ERA will also share strategies for onboarding, training, and supervising new hires to prevent future roadblocks and paves the way for success long-term.
+Youth ERA will share how they assess organization readiness, design a culturally-responsive interview process, and attract the right candidates to serve youth.
+Youth ERA will also share strategies for onboarding, training, and supervising Millennials and Gen Z to prevent future roadblocks and paves the way for success long-term.
 Poster session attendees will familiarize themselves with tools and resources, sample job descriptions, youth peer competencies, youth peer ethics, and boundary-setting.
 Attendees will see examples of activities that celebrate multigenerational understanding and provide answers to some burning questions.

 Religion as a Social Determinant of Health for LGBTQIA+ Youth